wSoltani/syncify/README.md

 ## Marketplace dependency

 Syncify does not download extension files itself.
-It restores the saved entries that tell Spicetify Marketplace which extensions and themes to load.

-For restore to be useful, Spicetify Marketplace must be installed and enabled.
+It restores the saved Marketplace state that tells Spicetify Marketplace what to load, so Marketplace must be installed and enabled for restore to be useful.

 ## Production release checklist